EwD-Project/IDP-API/docs/Nomenclature Changes.md

 ## Introduction

-The PI Project has introduced key nomenclature changes and a key new softare initiative.
+The PI Project has introduced key nomenclature changes and a key new software initiative.
 This document aims to clarify these updates, ensuring consistency and clarity across all communications and documentation.

 ## 1. The PI Project